Do Guinea Pigs Fight? How to Stop Guinea Pigs From Fighting!

 Guinea pigs are social and adorable pets that are typically calm in most situations.
 But no matter what type of species or gender we are dealing with, there is bound to be tension one way or another.
 Whether it be humans, cats, rats, or birds, male, or female we all experience frustration now and then.
 So the real question is, why do male and/or female guinea pigs fight?
 And what are the best ways to prevent future fights?

-1. Establishing Dominance
+1. Guinea Pig Establishing Dominance

-2. Physical Pain/Illness
+2. When Guinea Pig has Physical Pain/Illness

 Guinea pigs are usually very peaceful pets that work well together if paired correctly.
 If one of your guinea pigs starts acting up out of the blue, they may be feeling discomfort somewhere in their body.
 Similar to any other human or pet, feeling sick or being in pain can lead to an aggressive and cranky nature.
 Be sure to examine your piggie and bring them to a vet just to be safe.
 Always remember to properly feed and clean their cage often to avoid having any one of your guinea pigs fall ill.

 Pairing guinea pigs together correctly is a key role to keeping things balanced in your guinea pig kingdom.
 Keeping males and females separated would be advised.
 Mixing both genders of guinea pigs together could lead to mating fights.
 Another way to pair a guinea pig is by introducing them to a much younger one.
 This way the guinea pigs establish dominance much faster.
-Here's an blog post on 6 Tips to Introducing New Guinea Pigs.
+Here's a blog post on 6 Tips to Introducing New Guinea Pigs.

 4. Small Cage